1 Yale vs. Union, New Haven

 You know how elite college soccer programs have kids from all over the world?
 Well, Yale’s hockey team, you’ll be very surprised, has ten lads from Canada on it.
 Amazing how that works.
 But there are also a bunch of guys from Connecticut – or who at least attended hockey farms like Avon Old Farms prep school.
 But who cares, these guys are in New Haven to get a great education and to play some great hockey – at an absolutely great rink.

 Ingalls Rink is awesome.
 In fact, even if Yale was abysmal I’d still take in a game or two here.
-The building is part of the excellent Urban Museum of Modern Architecture – and it was designed by one Eero Saarinen (Yale ’34).
-You know Eero – St. Louis’ Gateway Arch Eero Saarinen.
-Dulles Airport Eero Saarinen.
+The building is part of the so-called Urban Museum of Modern Architecture – and it was designed by one Eero Saarinen (Yale ’34).
+You know Eero – St. Louis’ Gateway Arch?
+Eero Saarinen.
+Dulles Airport?
+Eero Saarinen.
 The man liked curves – what man doesn’t? – and Ingalls rink was a revolutionary use of them back in the late 50’s.
 In fact, its suspension roof principle was the first time any university building the world was built using it.
 But you can read more about the building in the UMMA write-up here.
 President Truman called it a “nightmare.”
-Haha.

 For now, this page is about the hockey experience.
 First, there’s not a bad seat in the house and the tickets can be had for under 15 bucks.
 I didn’t even sit down at all.
 I didn’t need to – the street-level walkway around the top of the seats provides plenty of fine viewing for the cool guys like me.
 I found a spot above the Yale pep band and – hold on.
 Give me a moment here.

 Right behind him was another young man who played recorder.
 Not just one, but he had a line-up of three recorders of varying sizes which he scrambled towards with the start of each song – as if it mattered in the least.
-Dude, no one can here your stupid recorder.
+Dude, no one can here your recorder.
 It was fun to watch the little geniuses doing homework between songs.
 Homework I couldn’t ever hope to be able to do.

 Yale was playing Union who had a hope of escaping New Haven with a tie or even steal a win.
 It wasn’t going to happen with the Yale goalie being impenetrable all afternoon.
 Yale was quicker and just more skilled at all positions than Union.
 I was impressed with the pace of Yale’s play, their penalty kill and their forechecking.